tejzpr/ordered-concurrently/README.md

 	}()

-	// Create work and sent to input channel for work := 0; work < max; work++ {
+	// Create work and sent to input channel
+	// Output will be in the order of input for work := 0; work < max; work++ {
 		wg.Add(1)
 		input := &OrderedInput{work}